vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | `include:%{l}._spf.yourdomain.com`    | 1 DNS Lookup, using an SPF macro for both Salesforce and Zendesk _(configuration of this SPF macro is covered later in this blog)_|

 ## IP address management in your SPF record
-So we cleaned up ***7 DNS lookups*** from the previous ***9 DNS Lookups***, good job!
-But what about the IP addresses in the SPF record?
-IP addresses don’t cost any DNS lookups because we’re not talking to the DNS.
-One disadvantage of using IP addresses in your SPF record is that it will result in an unmanageable and too long record.
-So, we can add a new include with the cost of ***1 DNS lookup***, such as `include:_spf.yourdomain.com`.
+We successfully reduced the SPF record from ***9 DNS lookups*** to ***7 DNS lookups***, great job!

+Now, regarding IP addresses in the SPF record:
+IP addresses themselves do not consume any DNS lookups, as no DNS resolution is required.
+However, including many IPs can make your SPF record lengthy and difficult to manage.

+It is important to document each IP address and understand its origin.
+If you need to include many IPs (as discussed in this blog), consider offloading them to a separate include (e.g., `include:_spf.yourdomain.com`).
+This approach only costs ***1 DNS lookup*** and helps keep your main SPF record more manageable.

+> **NOTE**: If you only have a small number of IP addresses to list, such as two or three, it is not strictly necessary to place them in a separate include.
+You can let them stay into your main SPF record.
+However, it is important to place the `ip4` mechanism always immediately after the `v=spf1` tag.
+While this approach is not technically required, it is considered a best practice because it improves SPF efficiency by enabling faster DNS evaluation of straightforward matches before more resource intensive mechanisms are processed.

 1. In the SPF record for `yourdomain.com`, add the following DNS lookup:
 ```